-Regulations PAK/911 require that implementation of the concept of DID in the design shall provide a series of levels of defense (inherent features, equipment and procedures) aimed at preventing accidents and ensuring appropriate protection in the event that prevention fails.
-PAK/911 also requires ensuring the overall safety concept of DID is maintained, the design shall be such as to prevent as far as practicable:
+Regulations PAK/911 require that implementation of the concept of DID shall provide a series of levels of defence (inherent features, equipment and procedures) aimed at preventing accidents and ensuring appropriate protection in the event when prevention fails.
+PAK/911 also requires that the overall safety concept of DID is maintained and the design shall be such as to prevent as far as practicable:

 - a.
 Challenges to the integrity of physical barriers - b.
 Failure of a barrier when challenged - c.
-Failure of a barrier as a consequence of failure of another barrier
+Failure of a barrier as a consequence of failure of another barrier safety of NPP, a multi-barrier concept is applied based on the DID principle in the design and operation of NPP.
+All SSC of NPP are designed in consideration of internal and external hazards.

 In striving to realize the objectives of its Nuclear Safety Policy, PAEC is committed to design, construct, operate and decommission its NPP with appropriate barriers and engineered safety features to prevent or minimize potential radioactive releases.
-In order to ensure the safety of NPP, a multi-barrier concept is applied based on the DID principle in the design and operation of NPP.
-All SSC of NPP are designed in consideration of internal and external hazards.
+In order to ensure the